 Tire pressure

-Always keep your tires close to the pressure printed on the tire.
+Always keep your tires close to the pressure printed on them.
 You should check the pressure before you ride.
-Low tire pressure can lead to decreased range and to all kinds of problems including flat tires.
-The only reason to ride on low tire pressure is in sand or snow and then only on fat tire bikes.
-When you are no longer on sand or snow pump your tires back up to full pressure.
+Low tire pressure can lead to decreased range and problems, including flat tires.
+The only reason to ride on low tire pressure is for shock absorption and riding in the sand or snow.
+Pump your tires back up to full pressure when you are no longer in sand or snow.

 What about flat tires?

 I have had every type of bicycle flat tire over the years.
-You may be able to use an internal sealant that will leak out of your flat tires and then plug the hole.
+You may be able to use an internal sealant that leaks out of your flat tires and then plugs the hole.
 This sealant will thus reduce the number of thorn-based flat tires.
 There is no way to prevent all flat tires.

-I carry a small pump with me while I am riding so that I can pump up the tire during a ride and then make it home with good tire pressure.
-I also carry a new bicycle tire tube with me and have replaced the tube many times during a ride when I got a flat tire.
-It is a pain but it is much better than walking.
-When replacing your tires look for ones that have puncture-resistant belts as part of the tire construction.
+I carry a small pump while riding to pump up the tire during a ride and then make it home with good tire pressure.
+I also took a new bicycle tire tube with me and replaced the tube many times during a ride when I got a flat tire.
+It is painful, but it is much better than walking.
+When replacing your tires, look for ones that have puncture-resistant belts as part of the tire construction.

 What size of tires should you get?